 Turn the cuff over and press – easy peasy!

 I used the Cricut Maker and the fine-point blade to cut his name out of red iron-on vinyl and then used my AMAZING new Cricut EasyPress to apply the name to the cuff of the stocking.
+(You can read all about why we LOVE the EasyPress here!)

 Adding his name literally took about two minutes worth of work!
 SO easy, but totally adorable!